intangere/NewHope_X25519_XSalsa20_Poly1305/README.md

 # NewHope_X25519_XSalsa20_Poly1305
-Post Quantum Cryptography key exchange with NewHope and NaCl
+Post Quantum key exchange with NewHope and NaCl (requires Python3.6)
 <hr>
 (For the love of everything holy please do not use this yet.
 This is the very first version and many things will change.)<br>
 <h1>Description</h1><br>